 THE NEW YORK TIMES

 roles: casting, scripting, archival research

 Amid an enormous societal push to destigmatize mental illness, young people have been flooded with mental health information on social media and elsewhere.
-But much of it is unreliable and counterproductive.
-Is it possible all this mental health awareness is making young people feel worse?
+But is it possible all this awareness is actually making them feel worse?

 I pitched this video idea based on my own observations on social media.
 I then cast academic psychologist Dr. Lucy Foulkes, who has been reaching this issue for years, and pre-interviewed her to conceptualize the argument.
 Adam Westbrook and I wrote the script with her.
-And I found all the visual assets, including TikToks, advertisements, and PSAs.
+I found all the visual assets — TikToks, advertisements, and PSAs.

 THE NEW YORK TIMES

-In video interviews I conducted, the descendants of survivors described the fallout they and their families have continued to endure as a result of the tests.
-Those interviews were featured in the interactive and the linear video I produced and edited.
+In video interviews I conducted, the descendants of atomic testing survivors described the fallout their families have continued to endure — displacement, illnesses, and deaths.
+Those interviews were featured in the interactive and the video I produced and edited.

+THE NEW YORK TIMES